Author: Salomé Lemasson 25 May 2021

-With multilateral development banks (MDBs) maintaining a high level of enforcement activity during the COVID-19 pandemic, Rahman Ravelli’s Salomé Lemasson and Josh Ray assessed their approach.
+With multilateral development banks (MDBs) maintaining a high level of enforcement activity during the COVID-19 pandemic, Rahman Ravelli’s Salomé Lemasson assessed their approach.

-In an article they wrote, which was published by Law360, they outline the response of MDBs to ensuring the integrity of pandemic-related projects they are funding.
+In an article she wrote, which was published by Law360, she outlines the response of MDBs to ensuring the integrity of pandemic-related projects they are funding.

 It concludes by explaining how MDB investigations have led to action being brought against companies during the pandemic.
 It also emphasises the potential damage to a business that is sanctioned as the result of such a probe.